Bitnock/BNDownload/README.md

 ## That's it?

 Most other stuff that you may need is probably handled by the superclasses.
 Things like max. operations, prioritization, HTTP status codes, etc are all available from the superclasses.

+## What if

+**I want a single view that shows all my downloads?**

+In most cases such a view would be better served just making sure individual visual elements are observing their own downloads.
+If, for instance, you wanted a single progress bar that showed overall download progress, the easiest thing would be to add a property to the manager and observe that.
+The manager automatically observes all downloads it manages, so `observedDownloadDidProgress:` would be a good place to handle that.

 ## Multiple downloads